CodinGame/monaco-vscode-api/README.md

 - **Task**: `@codingame/monaco-vscode-task-service-override`
   - Task management
 - **Outline**: `@codingame/monaco-vscode-outline-service-override`
-  - Support for the outline view. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - Support for the outline view. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **Timeline**: `@codingame/monaco-vscode-timeline-service-override`
-  - Support for the timeline view. *Hint*: It only makes sense to enable it when *Views* service is used.
+  - Support for the timeline view. *Hint*: It only makes sense to enable it when *Views* or *Workbench* service are used.
 - **Workbench**: `@codingame/monaco-vscode-workbench-service-override`
   - Allows to render the full workbench layout.
 Is exclusive with the `views` service.
 Do not use both services at the same time.
 - **Comments**